zacharymansell/underbar/README.md

 - [ ] throttle

-**Note:** Some browsers provide built-in functions--including `forEach`, `map`, `reduce` and `filter`--that replicate some of the functions you will implement.
+**Note:** Some browsers provide built-in functions--including `forEach`, `map`, `reduce` and `filter`--that replicate the functionality of some of the functions you will implement.
 Don't use them to implement your functions.

-### Throttle Notes
+### Throttle

 There's one function that is a little more complicated, so we've included some more context to help you along.